GamesCreed

 Not long after embarking on your hiking adventure, you will find there are large distances to cover in between mountains to move forward.
 This is where you meet deer and sprint alongside them in a fun rhythm section where you jump to the beat of traditional Scottish violins.
 A nice detail is that every time you engage in the running section, a different song is played each time, adding variety.
 Paired with the rush of wind and the sprawling backdrop of mountain ranges, these brief moments of excitement are a breath of fresh air.

 There is an atmosphere of mysticism and symbolism throughout Moira’s journey.
 Several graves found of a “MacDonald” family, ghosts talking to her in her sleep, and lost wedding bands are a few of the strange sightings you get to witness.
-It is impossible to shake off the historical bearings on your trek, as there is even a mention of legendary knight William Wallace and his battles on the very same grass you are walking about.
+It is impossible to shake off the historical bearings on your trek, as there is even a mention of legendary knight William Wallace and his battles on the very same grass you are walking on.

 A Highland Song has a way with its level design to offer you different paths to its deceptively simple landscapes.
-There is always a quick method to move deeper into the mountains, but if you carefully walk a bit further you will find other routes off the beaten path that can enhance your story with a few morsels of information via the narration of Moira’s uncle Hamish or finding lost objects like a gold necklace.
+There is always a quick method to move deeper into the mountains, but if you carefully walk a bit further, you will find other routes off the beaten path that can enhance your story with a few morsels of information via the narration of Moira’s uncle Hamish or finding lost objects like a gold necklace.
 There is a sense that everything in your path tells a story that calls back to your original predicament, perhaps trying to teach you something along the way.

 A Highland Song, Nintendo Switch, Screenshot, GamesCreed